Knowles Road Water Tower

 - Why the need for the new water tower?

-- When will the water tower be built?
+- When was the water tower built?

 Current System & Existing Conditions

 Currently the Village receives its water from CLC JAWA (Central Lake County Joint Action Water Agency) and is able to provide up to 6.2 million gallons of above ground storage with five facilities.
 In spring 2018 one of the five facilities will be removed from the system and taken out of service.
 This will drop the total storage to 6.0 million gallons or 1.7 days of average consumption.
 Additionally, the Village has two wells and one service connection with the City of Waukegan that are utilize in emergency situations for additional supply.

 Overall the Village is able to provide a very high level of service to its residents in terms of high water pressure and reliability.
 The average water pressure throughout the community is between 70 & 80 pounds per square inch.
 The western limits of town, where the elevation of the grade is highest above sea level, neighborhoods have the lowest water pressures between 30 & 50 pounds per square inch.

 By building the water tower on the higher side of the Village we will be able to utilize gravity to pressurize the water distribution system.
 This will ultimately improve the water reliability and pressure for residents in the far western sections of Gurnee.
 The tower will also provide additional water storage for the Village increasing the overall capacity to approximately 8 million gallons or 2.2 days of average consumption.
 This benefits the entire community in emergency situations when supply does not equal demand or when supply has been temporarily disconnected.
 The Village will be able to provide water for the entire community for an extended time until supply can be restored.

 The Knowles Road Water Tower was installed at 1525 Knowles Road on a vacant parcel owned by the Village, near the end of Knowles Road and adjacent to Rollins Road.
 The below map shows the exact location of the new tower.